karlkfi/kpt-config-sync/docs/quickstart.md

 ## Installation

-Follow the [Installation Guide](installation.md) to install GKE Policy Management on one or more Kuberentes clusters.
+Follow the [Installation Guide](installation.md) to install GKE Policy Management on one or more Kubernetes clusters.

 ## Creating hierarchical policies